 - Heal from the impact of racism

-Thank you to our many sponsors, who helped support Racial Aikido 2016: The Honors College, Academic Success Programs, Center for Cultural Pluralism, Residential Life, Dean of Students Office, Center for Student Ethics & Standards, Continuing and Distance Education, VP for Human Resources, Diversity, and Multicultural Affairs, College of Nursing and Health Sciences, Sodexo Dining Services, Critical Race & Ethnic Studies, Student Life, Living and Learning, Office of International Education, and the College of Education and Social Services.
+Thank you to our many sponsors, who have helped support Racial Aikido over the years: The Honors College, Academic Success Programs, Center for Cultural Pluralism, Residential Life, Dean of Students Office, Center for Student Ethics & Standards, Continuing and Distance Education, VP for Human Resources, Diversity, and Multicultural Affairs, College of Nursing and Health Sciences, Sodexo Dining Services, Critical Race & Ethnic Studies, Student Life, Living and Learning, Office of International Education, and the College of Education and Social Services.